Niko Price

-Niko Price (born September 29, 1989) is an American mixed martial artist currently fighting in the Welterweight division of the Ultimate Fighting Championship.
+Nicholas Gordon "Niko" Price (born September 29, 1989) is an American mixed martial artist currently fighting in the Welterweight division of the Ultimate Fighting Championship.

 Background

 Born and raised in Cape Coral, Florida, Price attended Mariner High School where he played linebacker for the school's football team.
 Upon graduating, Price began training in kickboxing, winning two bouts both via knockout.
 Price briefly went to college, studying criminal justice.
 He started training mixed martial arts in 2008.

 Mixed martial arts career

 Early career

 After going undefeated (9–0) as an amateur, Price made his professional MMA debut in February 2012.
 Before joining the UFC Price amassed a record of 8–0 with 7 of his 8 wins coming by stoppages.

 Ultimate Fighting Championship

 Price made his promotional debut for the UFC at UFC 207 against Brandon Thatch.
 He won the fight via submission in the first round.

 Price next fight came at UFC Fight Night: Bermudez vs. The Korean Zombie against Alex Morono.
 He won the fight via knockout in the second round; however, this was later overturned to a no contest after he tested positive for marijuana.

 Price next faced Alan Jouban at UFC Fight Night: Pettis vs. Moreno on August 5, 2017.
 He won the fight via TKO in round one.
 The win also earned Price his first Performance of the Night bonus award.

-Price was to face Luan Chagas on October 28, 2017 at UFC Fight Night: Brunson vs. Machida.
+Price was to face Luan Chagas on October 28, 2017, at UFC Fight Night: Brunson vs. Machida.
 On October 6, it was announced that Chagas had pulled out of the bout due to a fractured foot and was replaced by Vicente Luque.
 Price lost the fight via D'Arce variation of the brabo in Brazil or D’Arce choke submission after a combination of strikes had him appearing out on his feet in round two.

-Price faced George Sullivan January 27, 2018 at UFC on Fox: Jacaré vs. Brunson 2.
+Price faced George Sullivan January 27, 2018, at UFC on Fox: Jacaré vs. Brunson 2.
 He won the fight by rear-naked choke submission in the second round.

-Price was expected to face Belal Muhammad on June 1, 2018 at UFC Fight Night 131.
+Price was expected to face Belal Muhammad on June 1, 2018, at UFC Fight Night 131.
 However, Price was removed from the bout on May 22 for undisclosed reasons and replaced by promotional newcomer Chance Rencountre.

-Price faced Randy Brown on July 14, 2018 at UFC Fight Night 133.
+Price faced Randy Brown on July 14, 2018, at UFC Fight Night 133.
 He won the fight via knockout in the second round after landing several hammerfists from the bottom to knock Brown out.
 This win earned him the Performance of the Night award.

-Price faced Abdul Razak Alhassan on September 8, 2018 at UFC 228.
+Price faced Abdul Razak Alhassan on September 8, 2018, at UFC 228.
 He lost the fight via knockout in the first round.